ubiquarum66/UdacityReportsDSND/README.md

 The jupyter notebook for Project 1 is called udacity_dsnd_report1.ipynb.
 It is tested to run with Python 3.7 and Anaconda with installed packages Pandas, Numpy, Matplotlib and Seaborn.

-For debugging purpose, a.csv is a excerpt of survey_results_public.csv with only a few lines.
+For debugging purpose, c.csv is a excerpt of survey_results_public.csv with only a few lines.

 Pictures shown in the jupyter inline matplotlib will be saved as png files during running.